Sun November 6, 2011

 (SOUNDBITE OF LAUGHTER)

-SPOERNER: The biggest difference I think is hope.
+DAVID SPOERNER: The biggest difference, I think, is hope.
 There's not as much hope now.
 The middle class is disappearing.
 People who have can never have enough.
-It's almost like Monopoly, where someday, one guy won everything and who's he going to sell stuff to?
+It's almost like Monopoly where someday, one guy will own everything - and who's he going to sell stuff to?

-SPOERNER: Well, I mean I, you know, I didn't have to worry about getting drafted to go to Vietnam.
+ERIC SPOERNER: Well, I mean I, you know, I didn't have to worry about getting drafted to go to Vietnam.
 I think the struggles now are different.
-It's being poor is one thing.
-Being poor and being afraid that the society you live in will not provide you the opportunities to climb out of that, is something entirely.
+It's - being poor is one thing.
+Being poor, and being afraid that the society you live in will not provide you the opportunities to climb out of that, is something else entirely.

 CORNISH: That was Eric Spoerner with his father, David.
 They spoke with us from David's home in Poway, California.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.